New Student Orientation for First Year Students

 Cancelling Your New Student Orientation Session

 - If you decide not to attend UCLA after signing up for a New Student Orientation session, you are still responsible for cancelling your session in order to avoid being billed or incurring any charges.
+You must contact New Student & Transition Programs to cancel.

 - If you attend a New Student Orientation session and do not attend UCLA, you still will be billed for all orientation fees for services provided.